Gift Aid made simple. Make the most of Gift Aid for your local Scout Group or your donations to UK Scouts.

 - donor’s home address (at least their house number/name and postcode)

-- name of your charity (i.e. your local Scout Group’s name)date of declaration
+- name of your charity (i.e. your local Scout Group’s name)

 Using Online Scout Manager (OSM) to collect declarations